haade-administrator/haade.fr/_posts/en/2021-10-05-box-domotical-box-din-rail.md

 {% include product-embed.html image="Bo-tier-en-ABS-pour-Raspberry-Pi-4-mod-le-B-montage-sur-Rail-DIN-grand.jpg.webp" title="Boitier rail din raspberry pi 3 ou 4" brand="Waveshare" description="Boîtier en ABS pour Raspberry Pi 4 modèle B, montage sur Rail DIN, grand boîtier de Protection pour RPI 4B Pi4 ou Pi 3B + 3B" affiliate="_DkXxvDl" %}

-**Below:** thanks to Home-Assistant and the systemmonitor integration we can control the general state of the Raspberrypi, you can see that the 128GB of sdcard is more than enough, the memory used is 25% of 4Gb knowing that the integration of additional plugins is relatively complete (z-wave, esphome, zigbee, mosquitto, xiaomi, doorbird, etc ...), [the addition of a 2.2" tft/lcd screen fits perfectly into the box or we could do monitoring, see the presentation of the Jeedom integration](https://community.jeedom.com/t/presentation-box-diy-raspberry-4b-ecran-spi-tft-2-2-boitier-din-alim-5v-2-4a-din/35177){:target="_blank"} .
+**Below:** thanks to Home-Assistant and the systemmonitor integration we can control the general state of the Raspberrypi, you can see that the 128GB of sdcard is more than enough, the memory used is 25% of 4Gb knowing that the integration of additional plugins is relatively complete (z-wave, esphome, zigbee, mosquitto, xiaomi, doorbird, etc ...), [the addition of a 2.2" tft/lcd screen fits perfectly into the box or we could do monitoring, see the presentation of the Jeedom integration](https://community.jeedom.com/t/presentation-box-diy-raspberry-4b-ecran-spi-tft-2-2-boitier-din-alim-5v-2-4a-din/35177){: target="_blank"} .
 But according to a feedback From experience adding such a screen increases the temperature by almost 10 ° C. Maybe I'll upgrade but for now I don't find it essential.

 {% picture posts/{{ page.guid }}/systemmonitor-raspberry.png --alt Total lovelace home-assistant integration of a raspberrypi --img width="339" height="532" %}